 Employees who know or suspect that other employees are engaged in a fraudulent act have a responsibility to report such activity to their supervisor or appropriate administrator.
 However, in the interest of confidentiality or if the employee is uncomfortable reporting to his supervisor or administrator, the employee may notify the Internal Audit Department directly by one of the methods described under Reporting a Fraud.

 Any employee who is aware of a fraud and does not immediately report it will be subject to disciplinary actions.
-Employees who report suspected fraudulent activity will be protected from reprisal or retaliatory action as stated in the Whistleblower Protection provisions.
+Employees who report suspected fraudulent activity or misconduct will be protected from reprisal or retaliatory action as stated in the Whistleblower Policy F.42.
 Whistleblowers should not confront the individual under suspicion or initiate investigations on their own.
-Such action may compromise any ensuing investigation and violate the individual's constitutional rights.
+Such action may compromise any ensuing investigation and violate the individual’s constitutional rights.

 IMPORTANT: All claims of fraudulent activities must be made in good faith.
 Baseless allegations, made with disregard for truth or accuracy, or frivolous complaints will not be tolerated.
 People making such allegations may be subject to institutional disciplinary action and/or legal actions by the individuals accused of fraudulent conduct.

-The Internal Audit Department will coordinate the investigation and resolution of reported fraudulent activities with appropriate USI departments and external law enforcement officials/agencies as appropriate and in accordance with the following guidelines:
+The Internal Audit Department will coordinate the investigation and resolution of reported fraudulent activities with appropriate USI departments (e.g., Public Safety, Human Resources, and Risk Management) and external law enforcement officials/agencies as appropriate and in accordance with the following guidelines:

 Any person may report allegations of suspected improper activities by one of the following methods:

-All emails and phone mails will be received by the Director of Internal Audit or the Internal Audit Manager.
+All emails and phone mails will be received by the Director of Internal Audit or other designated member of the internal audit staff.
 The identity of the individual conveying information will remain confidential to the extent possible within the legitimate needs of the law and the investigation.

-A whistleblower may remain anonymous.
-Because investigators are unable to interview anonymous whistleblowers, it may be difficult to evaluate the credibility of the allegations.
-Therefore, it is critical that anonymous whistleblowers provide detailed information and sufficient corroborating evidence to justify their claims that a fraudulent act has occurred.
+A reporter of fraudulent activity may remain anonymous.
+Because investigators are unable to interview anonymous reporters, it may be difficult to evaluate the credibility of the allegations.
+Therefore, it is critical that anonymous reporters provide detailed information and sufficient corroborating evidence to justify their claims that a fraudulent act has occurred.
 Unspecified or broad allegations of wrongdoing cannot be investigated.